Tracer-Cloud/nextflow-test-pipelines/README.md

 ### 2. Initialize the Tracer Client

-Start the Tracer agent to enable monitoring:
+Start the Tracer client to initialize a pipeline and enable monitoring:

 > **Note:** Root privileges required